Achievable logoAchievable logo

 1,000 mm 1,000 m

-1. Write what we have in the top left
+1. Write what you have in the top left.

-2. Write into the box diagonal to the bottom-left how many of the 1st unit it takes to get to 1 of the next unit
+2. In the box diagonal to the bottom-left, write how many of the 1st unit make 1 of the next unit.

-This second column, for instance, shows that there are 1,000 mm in 1 m.
-The reason why mm is on the bottom is so that it is diagonal to the mm on the top-left.
-This shows that when we divide 3,000,000 mm by 1,000 mm, the mm unit will “cancel out”.
+This second column shows that there are 1,000 mm in 1 m.
+The mm is on the bottom so it’s diagonal to the mm in the top-left.
+That diagonal match shows the mm units will cancel when you divide.

-3. Then, take the total number on top and divide by the total number on bottom
+3. Divide the total on top by the total on bottom.

-4. The number you get will be your final answer
+4. The number you get is your final answer.

-Important to note: the unit of your final answer will be the top-right unit in the table (it is not crossed out by having a similar unit diagonal to it)
+Important to note: the unit of your final answer will be the top-right unit in the table (it does not cancel because there is no matching unit diagonal to it).

 Converting with units of area